10 Country Singers Who Died in Plane Crashes

 Most recently, Montgomery Gentry singer Troy Gentry died in a helicopter crash on Sept.
 8, 2017, just hours before a planned Montgomery Gentry concert in New Jersey.
 The cause of that accident is still under investigation.

-Flip through the gallery above to learn the details about the deaths of several country singers who died in plane crashes.
+Flip through the gallery below to learn the details about the deaths of several country singers who died in plane crashes.